ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+For production, probably want to `dlopen()` to provide fallbacks for missing libraries

 TODO: some sort of code review on merge requests

+TODO: writing expansive tests (perhaps look at zeux github?)

 always in software development will have things that aren't working optimally. know they are there. will later go back and fix them when required (e.g. when in quality improving mode). just know this will always happen